CloudReactor/cloudreactor-python-ecs-quickstart/README.md

 [Alert Method](docs/alerts.md)
 * To avoid leaking secrets (passwords, API keys, etc.), see the guide on [secret management](docs/secret_management.md)
-* For more secure networking, run your tasks on a [private subnet](docs/networking.md)
+* For more secure [networking]((docs/networking.md), run your tasks on private subnets and/or tighten your security groups.
 * If you're having problems, see the [troubleshooting guide](docs/troubleshooting.md)

 ## Contact us